 He goes on to say he can show you a brand new and radical way to profit from YouTube without being a YouTuber, without video editing and without ever showing your face.
 Follow his step-by-step formula and discover his “OPC Hack” and he says it’s nearly impossible to fail.

 We got ourselves some pretty wild claims right there…

-After the hard sales pitch, he invites you to click your button to secure your spot for his 90-minute “Live Event” (it’s NOT live by the way) and that you’d better check availability fast because he’s not letting everyone in.
+After the hard sales pitch, he invites you to click a button to secure your spot for his 90-minute “Live Event” (it’s NOT live by the way) and that you’d better check availability fast because he’s not letting everyone in.

 If you think this all sounds a bit too good to be true then you’d be right.
 I was sceptical too.
 While there are legit training programs out there, as well all know too well, there’s also no end of make money scams promising the key to making millions online.

 Watch the video below to hear Coffeezilla on why The YTA Method is anything BUT the greatest money-making opportunity of our lifetime:

 How YTA Method Is Supposed To Work